adamantine-sim/dial-adamantine/jun25_dwell_rook/README.md

-This is a test application for fitting a Dial surrogate to MDF data for the dimensions of an LPBF melt pool.
+This is an INTERSECT workflow to optimize Adamantine simulations using Dial.

 See the Dial repo for more information: https://github.com/INTERSECT-DIAL/dial